ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 {: #upgrading-cli}
 {: cli}

-When you upgrade and restore from backup through the {{site.data.keyword.cloud_notm}} CLI, use the provisioning command from the resource controller.
+When you upgrade and restore from backup through the {{site.data.keyword.cloud_notm}} CLI, use the following provisioning command from the resource controller.

 ```sh
 ibmcloud resource service-instance-create <service-name> <service-id> <service-plan-id> <region>
 ```